iamtheblackunicorn/Helply/README.markdown

 - Please check the `Releases` section of this repository or [follow this link](https://github.com/iamtheblackunicorn/Helply/releases).
 - For Mac OSX: Download the bundle and unzip it.
 Then double-click the executable.
 - For the web: Download the bundle and unzip it.
 Start a server on `localhost` and open a brower at that address.
+Starting a server can be done from the command line using [this project](https://github.com/iamtheblackunicorn/rins).
+If you have installed ***RINS***, change into the downloaded directory and run this command: `rins -s .`.

+## SUPPORTED PLATFORMS :computer:

+Helply's supported platforms include the following:

+- Mac OSX
+- Android
+- Web

 ## DISCLAIMER :warning: